22 Sugar-Free Chocolate Recipes – We Should Cocoa

 Dates were the main sweetening agent of choice, they are particularly good as they also add bulk.
 Making brown food substances look attractive is really quite an art, but everyone seems to have pulled it off successfully.
 I was pleased to find that many found this month’s theme a real challenge, after all, I don’t want to lose my status as bad cop all together.
 As usual, I was dazzled by your creativity.

 After the Christmas induced cinnamon blow-out we had in December, I was desperate to have a go at making all of the fabulous entries received.
 Like most of my resolutions, I expect I won’t achieve it, but the thought is a happy one.
-Now of course I want to try these 27 sugar-free chocolate recipes.
+Now of course I want to try all of these 22 sugar-free chocolate recipes.

 I was so pleased with these raw chocolate truffles that I shall be making them again and again.
 The main constituents are Medjool dates, cashew nuts and cocoa, but these had a few other ingredients thrown in to make them additionally nutritious.

 Over at Elizabeth’s Kitchen, things got interesting – pony poo anyone?
 Designed to give a natural and nutritious boost after visiting the gym, these baked post-workout protein bites did the trick.
 Pony poo notwithstanding, both Elizabeth and her children found them to be very tasty.
 And what’s inspired these trips to the gym?
 She’s training to be a lifeboat volunteer.

 A chocolate detox drink sounds like a bit of a contradiction, but Sarah of Maison Cupcake has invented just such a wonder.
 Her shrink mummy shake has me off to the shops later to buy some bananas, not something you see that often in this household.